osmosis-labs/cw-wbtc/README.md

 Find more available methods in [`ts/sdk/types/contracts/WbtcController.client.d.ts`](./ts/sdk/types/contracts/WbtcController.client.d.ts).
 As you might notice, the methods are generated from the contract's schema and could be imported as javascript/typescript module.

-Or how to use console in [Beaker's readme](https://github.com/osmosis-labs/beaker#console)
+Find out how to use console in [Beaker's readme](https://github.com/osmosis-labs/beaker#console)